 Sometimes what we write is more effective than it is successful.
 But if what we’ve written is right for the story, we don’t need to haul out the herbicide tank.

-He was born approximately a mile from where Irish Firebrands was written.
+He was born approximately one mile from where I wrote Irish Firebrands.
 Must be something in the water.